 Based on first impressions, the templates Wix provides look very professional and it’s quite easy to get set up.
 Most newbies will most likely encounter difficulties at first but it’s something that will vanish with practice.

-The free website I built with Wix only took me about 30 minutes to do.
+The free page I built with Wix only took me about 30 minutes to do.
 But this was just a first draft.
-If I were to go into detail and full devote myself to making the site, it would take me hours.
+If I were to go into detail and fully devote myself to making the page, it would take me hours, but it would still look good.

 Overall not bad in my opinion.
-There’s actually people who charge you $100’s if not $1,000’s to build websites like this.
+There’s actually people who charge you $100’s if not $1,000’s to build that type of stuff.
 Truth be told, these people are in many cases not needed when you have these types of programs to help you make the page.

-Note: This only applies to the free website.
+But this ad issue only applies to the free page you make.
 If you don’t want Wix to run ads on your page, you would have to upgrade your membership which can cost anywhere from $6-$30 a month (PER SITE!).
-Here is a website builder which gives you 2 free websites with NO ads showing up.
-It’s the one I personally prefer over Wix.
+And this is an insanely large price and additionally big con that I will talk about a little bit further down.

 2. It can be annoying to play around with the editor: I personally didn’t like the fact that a few times, the drag and pull button clicked me away from the text/pictures I tried to edit.
 In addition some of the options to click and add things such as pages, edit content, add/remove pics, ect… can sometimes be annoying to get to.
 In my case some of those features made other features appear very quickly and this can very distract and get you lost.